Rupesh22/Rupesh22/README.md

 - 👀 I’m interested in SDET roles
 - 🌱 I’m currently learning AWS and docker
 - 💞️ I’m looking to collaborate on automation framework projects
-- 📫 How to reach me ...
+- 📫 You can reach me via linkedin - https://www.linkedin.com/in/rupesh-kumar-s/

 <!---
 Rupesh22/Rupesh22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.